fschmid56/EfficientAT/README.md

 model = get_dymn(pretrained_name="dymn10_as")
 ```

-The Table shows all models contained in this repository.
+The Table shows a selection of models contained in this repository.
 The naming convention for our models is
 **<model\>\<width_mult\>\_\<dataset\>**.
 In this sense, *mn10_as* defines a MobileNetV3 with parameter *width_mult=1.0*, pre-trained on
 AudioSet. *dymn* is the prefix for a dynamic MobileNet.

 All models available are pre-trained on ImageNet [9] by default (otherwise denoted as 'no_im_pre'), followed by training on AudioSet [4].
-The results appear slightly better than those reported in the
+Some results appear slightly better than those reported in the
-paper.
+papers.
 We provide the best models in this repository while the paper is showing averages over multiple runs.

 | Model Name       | Config                                             | Params (Millions) | MACs (Billions) | Performance (mAP) |
 |------------------|----------------------------------------------------|-------------------|-----------------|-------------------|